apache/incubator-graphar/docs/libraries/spark/spark.md

 ## Overview

-The GraphAr Spark library is provided for generating, loading and transforming GAR files with Apache Spark easy.
+The GraphAr Spark library is provided for generating, loading and transforming GraphAr format files with Apache Spark easy.
 It consists of several components:

 - **Information Classes**: As same with in the C++ library, the information classes are implemented as a part of the Spark library for constructing and accessing the meta information about the graphs, vertices and edges in GraphAr.
 - **IndexGenerator**: The IndexGenerator helps to generate the indices for vertex/edge DataFrames.
-In most cases, IndexGenerator is first utilized to generate the indices for a DataFrame (e.g., from primary keys), and then this DataFrame can be written into GAR files through the writer.
+In most cases, IndexGenerator is first utilized to generate the indices for a DataFrame (e.g., from primary keys), and then this DataFrame can be written into GraphAr format files through the writer.
-- **Writer**: The GraphAr Spark writer provides a set of interfaces that can be used to write Spark DataFrames into GAR files.
-Every time it takes a DataFrame as the logical table for a type of vertices or edges, assembles the data in specified format (e.g., reorganize the edges in the CSR way) and then dumps it to standard GAR files (CSV, ORC or Parquet files) under the specific directory path.
+- **Writer**: The GraphAr Spark writer provides a set of interfaces that can be used to write Spark DataFrames into GraphAr format files.
+Every time it takes a DataFrame as the logical table for a type of vertices or edges, assembles the data in specified format (e.g., reorganize the edges in the CSR way) and then dumps it to standard GraphAr format files (CSV, ORC or Parquet files) under the specific directory path.
-- **Reader**: The GraphAr Spark reader provides a set of interfaces that can be used to read GAR files.
+- **Reader**: The GraphAr Spark reader provides a set of interfaces that can be used to read GraphAr format files.
 It reads a collection of vertices or edges at a time and assembles the result into the Spark DataFrame.
 Similar with the reader in the C++ library, it supports the users to specify the data they need, e.g., reading a single property group instead of all properties.

 ## Use Cases

 The GraphAr Spark library can be used in a range of scenarios:

-- Taking GAR as a data source to execute SQL queries or do graph processing (e.g., using GraphX).
+- Taking GraphAr format as a data source to execute SQL queries or do graph processing (e.g., using GraphX).
-- Transforming data between GAR and other data sources (e.g., Hive, Neo4j, NebulaGraph, ...).
+- Transforming data between GraphAr format and other data sources (e.g., Hive, Neo4j, NebulaGraph, ...).
-- Transforming GAR data between different file types (e.g., from ORC to Parquet).
+- Transforming GraphAr format data between different file types (e.g., from ORC to Parquet).
-- Transforming GAR data between different adjList types (e.g., from COO to CSR).
+- Transforming GraphAr format data between different adjList types (e.g., from COO to CSR).
-- Modifying existing GAR data (e.g., adding new vertices/edges).
+- Modifying existing GraphAr format data (e.g., adding new vertices/edges).

 For more information on its usage, please refer to the [Examples](examples.md).